 For almost any other Republican, the San Francisco gaffe would have made Obama fair game for an across-the-board assault on his evident disdain for working-class whites, without whose votes Obama cannot even win his own Party`s nomination, let alone the general election.

 Unfortunately for McCain, he is hindered from exploiting this legitimate opportunity to take down a tough opponent by his own history of bad-tempered verbal assaults on Christian conservatives and advocates of immigration control.

+That no one left in the Presidential race can credibly take Obama to task for insulting ordinary Americans is indeed a "bitter" pill.
 Boethius works in the business world, where any friend of VDARE.com is advised not to admit it.
 If you want to know how much trouble you can get into by offending the orthodoxies of the day, read The Consolation Of Philospohy.
 Email him care of email@example.com